mahirsowad3/Auction-House-Website/README.md

 ## How to Navigate Through the Application and Test This Iteration's Use-Cases

 **IMPORTANT NOTES:**

 1. Do NOT refresh/reload the application once there through the link as that will break the application's functionality.
-2. When accessing certain pages on the application such as "view items" "review items", or when viewing a specific item, expired items will automatically become completed or failed depending on the condtions described on the "FINALIZED" version of the use-cases before any of the items and their contennts show up.
+2. When accessing certain pages on the application such as "view items" "review items", or when viewing a specific item, expired items will automatically become completed or failed depending on the conditions described on the "FINALIZED" version of the use-cases before any of the items and their contents show up.
-3. Despite what is said on the README reagrding each use-case, it is important to take into consideration what is described on the "FINALIZED" version of the use-cases as to why the condition behaves in certain ways when certain actions are taken by the user.
+3. Despite what is said on the README regarding each use-case, it is important to take into consideration what is described on the "FINALIZED" version of the use-cases as to why the condition behaves in certain ways when certain actions are taken by the user.
 4. You will be treated as a Customer until you log in as either a seller or buyer.
 If you log out of your account at any point, you will be treated as a Customer again until you log back in as either a seller or buyer.
 5. Do NOT use the usernames "Test1", "TestB", "Seller2", "Buyer1", "Buyer2", "Buyer3" when creating an account(s) as all those usernames have already been used to create accounts for testing purposes.